timmywil/timmywil.com/content/blog/Panzoom-4.0:-jquery.panzoom-without-the-jquery./index.md

 1. Rather than passing callbacks or using jQuery events, the new Panzoom triggers native events.
 For instance, listen to the `panzoomend` event with `elem.addEventListener('panzoomend', ...)`.
 1. Panzoom has been rewritten in TypeScript.
 Types are included with the package.
 1. Documentation is now generated from TypeScript types and a custom script concatenates it all into the README.
 1. Panzoom no longer uses complicated matrix calculations internally and instead relies on what browser implementors have already built.
-This allowed me to remove a lot of code.
+Moving to this paradigm played a major role in reducing the code size.
 Customizing the transform is easy with the new `setTransform` option.

 ## How is this different from other panning and/or zooming libraries?

 - Many libraries use JavaScript animations rather than CSS transitions.
-- Panzoom supports Pointer Events and treats them as first-class where supported.
-Even pinch zooming with pointer events on mobile devices is supported!
+- Panzoom supports [Pointer Events](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent), even when pinch zooming on mobile devices!
+- Panzoom is tiny (3.5kb gzipped).
+There are powerful libraries that support things like focal point zooming, but those libraries are often significantly larger.
 - Panzoom relies on the native event API for events rather than redefining an event system using callbacks (i.e. `elem.addEventListener('panzoomend', ...)` instead of `Panzoom(elem, { onPanzoomEnd: fn }))`.
 - Panzoom defines TypeScript types.
 Many libraries are written in JS and have no types.
-- Panzoom is tiny (3.5kb gzipped).
-There are powerful libraries that support things like focal point zooming, but those libraries are often significantly larger.
-- Panzoom supports SVG, which is not necessarily uncommon, but because it uses CSS transforms (and only supports modern browsers), SVG follows the same codepath as HTML.
+- Panzoom supports SVG, which is not necessarily uncommon, but because it uses CSS transforms, SVG follows the same codepath as HTML.
 This also helps Panzoom stay small.

 ## Try it out